Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 -   End the meeting by inviting final questions or concerns and confirming that the client is happy and confident about the plan.

 ::: challenge
-## Group Challenge: Agenda Assembly
+## Group Exercise: Agenda Assembly

 (15 minutes)